Doregon/tnpsh-wiki/big-stinky-brew/aios/webman-mod/customizing/setup.md

 ![](../../../../.gitbook/assets/wMAN-cooler-control.jpg)

 webMAN MOD includes utilities to alter your cooler system settings \(aka fan control\).
-With these settings, you can prevent common issues and help extend the life of your system, as well as alliviate the potential for the system to shut down spontaneously or... repair a Yellow Light of Death.
+With these settings, you can prevent common issues and help extend the life of your system, as well as alleviate the potential for the system to shut down spontaneously or... repair a Yellow Light of Death.

 The "Enable Dynamic Cooler Control" option tells webMAN whether or not it should control the cooler's power, and the options around it all require that it be turned on.